Paragliding Safety

 Real World EXAMPLES:

-You are with a group of friends and at a flying site and the wind is a bit strong.
-Some of your friends decide to fly, but you are unsure about it – hedge your bet and do not fly.
+You are with a group of friends at a flying site, and the wind is blowing a bit strong.
+Some of your friends decide to fly, but you are unsure; hedge your bets and avoid flying.

-A flying friend wants to sell you a wing a bit above what your instructor recommends – who do you trust more, don’t move up till you are ready.
+A flying friend wants to sell you a wing a bit above what your instructor recommends—who do you trust more?
+Don’t move up until you are ready.

 Experience is the best teacher, but let the other guy be the one who flies through the rotor.

-The following list are some of the bigger hazards that we need to avoid and prevent while flying:
+The following is a list of some of the bigger hazards that we need to avoid and prevent while flying:

 When a flying decision is at all GRAY, WALK AWAY!